harinathselvaraj/ncpe_data_visualization/README.md

 # NCPE Data Visualization
-Data Vizualisation NCPE medical Data
+Data Visualization NCPE medical Data
+Load the data using the SQL extract file; Modify the connection parameters in python notebook and run :)